 Xi’an City Wall International Marathon – Here we Come!

-Xi’an Sport bureau invite 10 delegates from Kansas City to join this year’s race.
+Xi’an Sport bureau invited 10 delegates from Kansas City to join this year’s race.

 Chinese Firefighter Completed Visiting Kansas City